 However, with all of the different electric ovens on the market today, it may be a daunting task to dive into the hundreds of options to find the ones that fit your needs and your budget.
 That’s why we’ve come up with this list of the best electric ovens for baking – specifically ones you can get here in Singapore.
 From high-end technological marvels to more budget-friendly options, check out our list of the best electric ovens that might just bring out the baker in you.

-The Oster Extra Large Digital Countertop Oven is one of the best – if not the best – electric oven for baking.
+The Electric Countertop Oven is one of the best – if not the best – electric oven for baking.
 It’s multifunctional design and great build-quality set it apart from other brands, and its digital control interface provides everything a modern baker could ask for.

-Oster – the company that makes this great piece of baking technology – has been around for decades, and has built quite a loyal following thanks to its reliable, well-built appliances.
-The Oster Extra Large Digital Countertop Oven is no exception to that rule.
+Mistral – the company that makes this great piece of baking technology – has been around for decades, and has built quite a loyal following thanks to its reliable, well-built appliances.
+The Mistral Electric Oven is no exception to that rule.
 Fusing modern digital technology with a variety of baking functions, this electric oven is our best pick for aspiring and inveterate bakers alike.

 Check it out on Shopee